 The Tribunal noted that there is no single determinative factor as to whether a person is an employee and that all relevant facts must be considered.
 The Tribunal was satisfied that:

 (a) the PRSI for the Claimants was paid under class S1 (self-employed) since 2008;

 (b) no written contract of employment existed (albeit that there was evidence that the directors had requested contracts be drawn up shortly before they lost control of Hyper Trust);

 (c) the Claimants had other sources of income;

 (d) the Claimants considered and treated the assets of Hyper Trust to be their own; and

 (d) the Company paid personal expenses of the Claimants.

 Considering these factors, together with the evidence and submissions of both sides, the Tribunal held that the Claimants were not employees and, therefore, were not entitled to the relief claimed.

-For further information please contact Gavin Simons or your usual AMOSS contact.
+For further information please contact Gavin Simons (Partner), or your usual AMOSS contact.